 Some of the jailbreaking tools for the iPhone also needs iOS IPSW for offline update requiring through a desktop computer.

 Apple does not provide a direct link for the iOS installer on their website or other public platforms.
 So one has to search the internet to find the iOS IPSW links every time if he wishes to do an offline restore.
 The disadvantage here is the size of the iOS offline installer, which is above 3 GB when you download the full file.

 Direct link for downloading iOS 14/12 IPSW (iPhone software)

-What you see above is iOS 14.1 changelog.
-If you want to know about iOS 14, the first release, the official page lists more than 250 new features.
-Please visit the Apple webpage for iOS 14 (click here) & iOS 12 (click here) to check what’s new in the update that you are about download and install.
+What you see above is iOS 14.2 changelog.
+Now if you want to know about iOS 14.2.1 & iOS 12.4.9 the latest releases, please visit the Apple webpage for iOS 14 (click here) and iOS 12 (click here).
+Select a version number to read all about old and new updates.

 Legal & Security Disclaimer: All links are direct and from Apple web servers.
 We never upload or store copies of iOS firmware on our website.

 Download iOS 14.2 IPSW for iPhone 11 Pro/11 Pro Max, iPhone XS/ XS Max (Click here)